tommysullivan/ts-injector/readme.md

 ## Installation

 All packages will be available on MapR Repos and will be installable using MapR UI Installer.
+The prerequisites for running opentsdb are hbase and async hbase 1.6.
+It is assumed that these packages are already installed on the nodes running opentsdb.
 This section lists package names and the steps performed when each one is installed:

 * mapr-collectd
    * installs collectd at MAPR_HOME/collectd/collectd-*